wdporter/i-am-that-ebook/src/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 without form, qualities or attributes.">nirguna</a>).</p>

 <p><b>Q:</b> On the verbal level, it sounds all right.
 I can visualise myself
-as the seed of being, a point in consciousness, with my sense ‘I am’ pulsating, appearing and disappearing alternately.
+as the seed of being, a point in consciousness, with my sense “I am” pulsating, appearing and disappearing alternately.
 But what am I to do to realise it as a fact, to go beyond into the changeless, wordless Reality?</p>